microsoft/snca.pytorch/README.md

 This repo constains the pytorch implementation for the ECCV 2018 paper [(arxiv)](https://arxiv.org/pdf/.pdf).
 We use deep networks to learn feature representations optimized for nearest neighbor classifiers, which could generalize better for new object categories.
-We re-investigate the [Neighborhood Component Analysis (NCA)](http://www.cs.toronto.edu/~fritz/absps/nca.pdf), and we propose a technique to make it scalable to deep networks and large-scale datasets.
+This project is a re-investigation of [Neighborhood Component Analysis (NCA)](http://www.cs.toronto.edu/~fritz/absps/nca.pdf) with recent technologies to make it scalable to deep networks and large-scale datasets.

-Much of code is extened from the previous [unsupervised learning project](https://arxiv.org/pdf/1805.01978.pdf).
+Much of code is extended from the previous [unsupervised learning project](https://arxiv.org/pdf/1805.01978.pdf).
 Please refer to [this repo](https://github.com/zhirongw/lemniscate.pytorch) for more details.

-## Pretrained Model
+## Pretrained Models

 Currently, we provide three pretrained ResNet models.
 Each release contains the feature representation of all ImageNet training images (600 mb) and model weights (100-200mb).